 To guide present Council of Europe awareness instruments to take greater interest in the Convention.
 Maintenance of Web page.
-Continuation of traditional paperback technical publications.
 Preparation of outreach materials informing about the Convention, its importance and role.

 Publications/Website/oral presentations.

 Visibility of the action of the Council of Europe in general, and of the Bern Convention more particularly, has been set as one of the priorities for the Council of Europe institutional bodies; a greater information on Bern Convention activities can only help re-enforce the political support of concerned governments.